Santa Monica Self-Guided GPS Audio Tour Preview

 Iconic Hotel

-As you continue walking toward the Pier on Ocean Avenue, you will see a turquoise building on your left.This is the Georgian Hotel, a luxurious hideaway favorite among Los Angeles high society since its inception in 1933.
-Originally designed as an upscale apartment complex, it quickly transformed into a hotel that catered to Hollywood's elite.
-Locals called it the “First Lady” because of its towering eight-story height, elegant aesthetic, and its reputation for hosting notable, and often notorious, guests.Hear more by tapping Learn More Keep walking down Ocean Avenue until you reach the intersection of Ocean and Broadway.
-Along the way, you’ll pass by some excellent restaurants that you can find on the Grape Adventure restaurant list.Learn More - Georgian HotelWhen the Hotel first opened, its eight stories were deemed a 'skyscraper', a testament to its time.
+As you continue walking toward the Pier along Ocean Avenue, you’ll notice a striking turquoise building on your left.This is the Georgian Hotel, a luxurious hideaway that has been a favorite of Los Angeles high society since it opened in 1933.
+Originally designed as an upscale apartment building, it quickly evolved into a hotel catering to Hollywood’s elite.
+Locals nicknamed it the “First Lady” for its elegant design, impressive eight-story height, and its reputation for hosting both notable—and sometimes notorious—guests.Hear more by tapping Learn More Continue walking down Ocean Avenue until you reach the intersection of Ocean and Broadway.
+There are several excellent restaurants on Ocean Street, many of which are featured on the Grape Adventures restaurant list.Learn More - Georgian HotelWhen the Hotel first opened, its eight stories were deemed a 'skyscraper', a testament to its time.
 The distinctive Art Deco design swiftly established it as a sought-after haven for Hollywood's elite.
 Filmmakers still continue to favor the location, using it as a backdrop for iconic productions such as Beverly Hills 9-O-2-1-O , Get Shorty, and The Opposite of Sex.The Hotel has an intriguing history and was initially designed as an intimate hideaway, attracting celebrities who sought seclusion from the bright lights and cameras.
 The oceanfront veranda became a stage for lively evenings filled with martinis, jazz, and even the presence of notorious gangster figures like Bugsy Siegel and Al Capone.
 In case you're not familiar with him, Bugsy was a mobster who developed and opened the Flamingo Hotel in Las Vegas for crime syndicate bosses.During the Prohibition era, the Georgian Hotel was home to one of Los Angeles' first illegal speakeasies, with hidden doorways and unmarked entrances.
 Located in the hotel's basement, this secret bar provided a clandestine atmosphere for patrons to enjoy illegal drinks and socialize discreetly during prohibition.Prohibition lasted from 1920 to 1933 with a nationwide ban on alcoholic beverages.
 While its intent was to reduce crime and improve social conditions, it inadvertently led to an increase in organized crime and the rise of speakeasies.These speakeasies, like the one found in the Georgian Hotel, were the secret social gathering places of the time.
 To gain entry, patrons had to speak quietly or "speak easy" to avoid detection by the authorities.Rose Kennedy and her son Bobby stayed here for several months, seeking refuge from the public eye.If you wander through the Georgian Hotel, keep your senses sharp for any ghostly encounters.
 Staff and guests have reported strange phenomena in the hotel's former speakeasy, including disembodied voices and the sound of running footsteps when no one is around.
 It has earned a reputation as one of Santa Monica's most haunted spots.

 Camera Obscura